 FRESHMAN SCHOLARSHIPS (awarded by Archbishop Spalding High School)

-Archbishop Spalding High School awards Presidential and Father Manuel Roman sholarships to students entering grade nine.
+Archbishop Spalding High School awards Presidential and Father Roman academic scholarships to students entering grade nine.
 Initial qualification for these scholarships is based on performance on the admissions/placement test, academic records, and recommendations.
 Students who qualify are then contacted and invited to compete for recognition.
 Criteria for final selection will include performance in an essay competition; an interview; academic achievement; personal, academic, and extra-curricular recommendations; as well as level of involvement in community, school, and service-related activities.

 The first principal of the school now known as Archbishop Spalding High School was Sister Lucidie, a Sister of Notre Dame de Namur.
 When the foundress of the Sisters of Notre Dame, Marie Rose Julie Billiart, was canonized by Pope Paul VI in 1969 he said "We do not create, we do not confer saintliness; we recognize it, we proclaim it!"
-These scholarships recognize and proclaim the outstanding good works, leadership, and pioneering spirit of students entering grade 9.
+Pioneer Leadership Scholarships recognize and proclaim the outstanding good works, leadership, and pioneering spirit of students entering grade 9.
 Any applicant to freshman year, who wishes to be considered for a Leadership Scholarship, must submit the scholarship application, essay, and complete an interview prior to the Application for Admission deadline.

 Leadership Scholarship Application